 Harvard Health Publishing: Includes a collection of blogs, articles, and publications, concerning various men’s health related topics.

 Men’s Health Forum: Aims to ensure all men, particularly those in disadvantaged communities, have access to the resources, treatment options, and services necessary for them to live happy, healthy lives.

 He.: Focusing on men’s health (mental, physical, emotional, social, and spiritual), “He.” is designed to help men identify the biggest areas of pain and stress in their lives.
 Also provides an anonymous (if desired) platform for men to connect.
 Available on both the App Store and Google Play Store.

-Suicide Prevention Lifeline (1-800-273-8255): Provides immediate 24/7 help over the phone, a directory for various other help-lines, and information on general lifelines and crisis support.
+988 Suicide & Crisis Lifeline: Provides immediate 24/7 help over the phone, a directory for various other help-lines, and information on general lifelines and crisis support.

 Samaritan (116 123): Provides immediate 24/7 help over the phone, and highlights information on how to get involved with a support group and how to deal with suicidal thoughts.

 Calm (0800 58 58 58): The Campaign Against Living Miserably provides immediate 24/7 free and confidential help over the phone.
 They also organize campaigns that challenge male stereotypes and encourage getting support.